Ada-C16/adagrams-py/notes.md

 # Wave 2
 - Tests `uses_available_letters(word, letter_bank)`
-- This function is a check on whether the user has submitted word that uses only the letters they were dealt
+- This function is a check on whether the user has submitted a word that uses only the letters they were dealt
 - Looking at these tests answers one thing that was confusing me--the anagram the user submits doesn't have to use all 10 of the letters they are given
 - `letter_bank` is a list, but according to the tests we should be sure not to mutate it
 - Trying to think up a conditional that will see how many letters in the input word are in the letterbank...might be useful to draw out/visualize.